Inspection Reports for

 Findings

-The survey found the most serious deficiency to be an 'F' level deficiency, widespread, with no harm but potential for more than minimal harm that is not immediate jeopardy.
-A plan of correction was required to address these deficiencies.
+The survey found the most serious deficiency to be an "F" level deficiency, widespread, with no harm but potential for more than minimal harm that is not immediate jeopardy.
+A plan of correction was required and remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance was not achieved.

 Deficiencies (1)